domnikl/highscore/README.md

 Features
 --------

-* configureable to rank different types of words different (uppercase, long words, etc.)
+* configurable to rank different types of words different (uppercase, long words, etc.)
 * directly get keywords from String objects
 * blacklist words via a plain text file, String or an Array of words
 * merge together Keywords from multiple sources